Skip to content

 Component Role

 Head node Runs the Global Control Service (GCS), Ray dashboard, and scheduling.
-Does not typically run user workloads.
+By default Krayne pins the head's Ray num-cpus to 0 so user tasks are routed to workers; opt-in by setting head.runs_tasks: true.

 Worker group A set of identically configured worker pods.
 A cluster can have multiple worker groups (e.g., CPU workers and GPU workers).

-Services Jupyter notebook, Code Server, and SSH are optionally exposed on the head node.
+Services Jupyter notebook, code-server, and SSH are exposed on the head node by default; each can be disabled in services.

 KubeRay and the RayCluster CRD